brianmcmichael/hadaiken/README.md

   * Heal system debt and surplus
   * Drip the pot and jugs
-  * Kick off a flop auction if one is ready
+  * Kick off a flap auction if one is ready

 ## Usage